Pauyy/lumment/README.md

 ```shell
 lua lumment.lua
 ```
 it will print all comments contained in test.java and test-files/test.java
+by default the `ignored_folder` folder will be ignored

 # References
 Took the test files from https://github.com/g4s8/commentator/blob/c1e136ecd288dce27954f18e8644b8f574aebe51/test-files/test.java and changed it a bit